RETURN TO EXHIBITOR ZONE

 Under no circumstances may any part of any exhibit or stand encroach on the gangways.
 If you have any displays or activities which are likely to attract an audience, please ensure that you plan your stand layout to allow people to gather within the stand area and not in the gangways.

-Any property found should be handed into the cloakroom.
-After the event, the venue’s lost property service can be contacted on 0207 598 2443.
+Any property found should be handed to the event security company.
+After the event, the venue’s lost property service can be contacted at [email protected]

 If you are intending to use a night sheet on your stand, this must consist of non-flammable material, or be treated to render it non-flammable.
 Please also ensure that you leave a duplicate key at the organiser’s office, so that the cleaners may gain access to your stand.
 Night sheets must be firmly rolled up and secured, if left on the stand during the day, so as not to cause any obstruction.